ucsb-cs16/m19-nichols/_lab/lab00.md

 1. If you don't already have a github.com account, create one on the "free" plan.
 Visit [https://github.com/](https://github.com/)

-2. If you don't already have your @umail.ucsb.edu email address associated with your github.com account. go to "settings", add that email, and confirm that email address.
+2. If you don't already have your **@umail.ucsb.edu** email address associated with your github.com account.
+It's important that it's your @umail.ucsb.edu and not your @ucsb.edu—the sign up tool won't work otherwise.
+Go to "settings", add that email, and confirm that email address.

 3. Visit our Github Sign Up Tool at [https://ucsb-cs-github-linker.herokuapp.com/](https://ucsb-cs-github-linker.herokuapp.com/), login with your github.com account, click "Home", find this course (CS16-M19-Nichols), and click the "join course button".
 That will automatically send you an invitation to join the course organization on github. **If this step doesn't work for you, ask your TA to add you to the organization manually.**